SJaffa/Jplots/README.md

 A full description of this algorithm, the proof of concept tests, and some example astronomical applications are described in the paper which is currently in preparation.

+# Installing and running

+This code is written in Python 3 (so should also run in Python 2).
+It requires the following libraries:

+- numpy
+- scipy
+- matplotlib
+- astropy (optional, for reading fits files in example scripts)
+- astrodendro (optional, for image segmentation in example scripts)

+The scripts included in the 'tests' folder give basic examples of how to use J plots and J3D on common types of astronomical data.
+The input and output files are included so you can test the code yourself, or modify these examples to analyse your own data.

+# Editing and contributing

+If you wish to use the code as it is to analyse your own work, please cite the relevant papers in your publication.
+If you wish to edit the code, expand it with new features, point out bugs or suggest improvements please contact the authors either by email or through the GitHub issue tracking page.
+This code is shared under the GNU GPLv3 license.
+For further detail please see the LICENSE file.

+If you need help running the code or interpreting your results, we would be happy to collaborate!